gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 This matters because without durable role separation there is no protocol, only stylistic variation.

 The protocol has repeatedly shown that role distinction can be maintained long enough to generate interpretable staged dynamics instead of collapsing immediately into one generic assistant voice.

+More strongly, the evidence now suggests that this distinction is not merely cosmetic prompt-performance.
+It increasingly behaves like **stable roleholding logic**.

 ---